 - Structural Glass Balustrades

 - Frameless ‘Picture’ Windows

-Full structural glass constructions with integrated opening elements can be created using elevations of structural glass supported by minimal steel or laminated glass beams and fins.
-This type of structural glass construction is used to create structural glass box extensions with integrated doors as well as frameless glass roofs with integrated opening vents.
+Full structural glazing architectural glass with integrated opening elements can be created using elevations of architectural glass supported by minimal steel or laminated glass beams and fins.
+This type of frameless glass construction is used to create a glass box extensions with integrated doors as well as frameless glass roofs with integrated opening vents.

-You can also take a look at our structural glass product pages which detail many of the frequently asked questions about each installation type.
+You can also take a look at our architectural glass systems product pages which detail many of the frequently asked questions about each installation type.

-Anyone looking to specify structural glass on their project is invited to visit our architectural glazing showroom in Amersham which showcases some of the most popular structural glass installations including glass box extensions, glass balustrades, oriel windows, walk on glass floors and structural glass roofs.
+Anyone looking to specify structural glazing on their project is invited to visit our architectural glazing showroom in Amersham which showcases some of the most popular frameless glass installations including glass box extensions, glass balustrades, oriel windows, walk on glass floors and structural glass roofs.

 Contact us to book your appointment.